dessertlab/Fault-Injection-Dataset/README.md

 * `openstack_demo_workload-timestamp.err.log.bzip2.out` (contains the error messages during the workload execution, including both API Errors and Assertion Failures).

 Each subfolder "`Test_<id>/logs/round_number`" contains also the file "`trace_Test_<id>_round_number`".
 This file is a JSON file containing all the messages exchanged in OpenStack during the execution of the workload.
-These messages are collected through the distributed tracing system [Zipkin](https://zipkin.io/).
+These messages are collected with the distributed tracing system [Zipkin](https://zipkin.io/).
 For further details about the information collected, please refer to the paper [Enhancing Failure Propagation Analysis in Cloud Computing Systems](https://ieeexplore.ieee.org/document/8987476).

 Finally, in the subfolder "`Test_<id>/logs/round_1`", you can find the file "`trigger_log`" containing the timestamp of the fault activation during the workload execution.